moment/momentjs.com/source/core_docs/manipulating/max.md

-Retrieves the greater of two moment values.
+Limits the moment to a maximum of another moment value.

 Sometimes, server clocks are not quite in sync with client clocks.
 This ends up displaying humanized strings such as "in a few seconds" rather than "a few seconds ago".
 You can prevent that with `moment#max()`: